Inverness: Rugby

+Other sports

 Shinty is an integral part of the Highlands and Islands.
 As the capital of the Highlands, Camanachd Association is based in Inverness and the city often hosts a wealth of Shinty finals such as the Camanachd Cup Final (the pinnacle of Shinty) as well as the international game of Shinty and Irish hurling.
 Despite Inverness Shinty Club not being particularly successful in recent years, some of the towns and villages that surround the city have been, such as Kiltarlity who are the home of Lovat Shinty Club (recent winners of the MacTavish Cup 2013) and Glen Urquhart.

-Highland HC is the local hockey team, it consists of two men's teams, two ladies teams and a junior team. with both Men's & Ladies' 1st teams in Scottish National Division 2.
+Highland HC is the local hockey team, it consists of two men's teams, two ladies' teams and a junior team. with both Men's & Ladies' 1st teams in Scottish National Division 2.
 The Men's 1st team successfully gained promotion from Scottish National Division 3 in 2011.

-Inverness Blitz is a charity that promotes the development of American football in Inverness and the surrounding area.
+Inverness Blitz is a charity that promotes the development of American football in the city and the surrounding area.
 Bught Park, located in the centre of Inverness is the finishing point of the annual Loch Ness Marathon and home of Inverness Shinty Club.

 In 2011, Inverness hosted professional golf with the Scottish Open on the European Tour, played at Castle Stuart the week before The Open Championship.

-Cricket is also played in Inverness, with both Highland CC and Northern Counties playing in the North of Scotland Cricket Association League and 7 welfare league teams playing midweek cricket at Fraser Park.
+Cricket is also played in Inverness, with both Highland CC and Northern Counties playing in the North of Scotland Cricket Association League and seven welfare league teams playing midweek cricket at Fraser Park.
 Both teams have been very successful over the years.

-Stock car racing was staged in Inverness circa 1973.
+Stock car racing was staged in the city circa 1973.
 Inverness has a mixed basketball team, the Inverness Giants, who play exhibition games against local teams throughout the North and Islands.